Tips on writing that entertains | The A List

-Ahead of her talk, we ask the author of the well-loved Aunty Lee Singaporean Mysteries about entertaining reads, writing in an entertaining way, and the method behind the seeming madness.
+We ask the author of the well-loved Aunty Lee Singaporean Mysteries about entertaining reads, writing in an entertaining way, and the method behind the seeming madness.
 Read on for her entertaining replies.

 What are you reading now that has you entertained?